girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Fractional Knapsack.md

 ```
 ### OUTPUT
 ```
-HII THIEF
+HII
-I WILL HELP YOU FINDING THE MAXIMUM COST YOU CAN EARN BY TAKING THE BEST ELEMENTS THIEF ENTER THE MAXIMUM CAPACITY OF YOUR SACK-60
+I WILL HELP YOU FINDING THE MAXIMUM COST YOU CAN EARN BY TAKING THE BEST ELEMENTS ENTER THE MAXIMUM CAPACITY OF YOUR SACK-60

 ENTER THE FOLLOWING INFORMATION
 ENTER THE NUMBER OF ITEMS-5